December 22, 2020

 Beautiful landscapes, scenic drives, and freshwater lakes—Clearlake, one of the most affordable Northern California cities, is a paradise for nature lovers.
 Named after Clear Lake, the largest freshwater lake in California, the city of Clearlake is surrounded by stunning vistas.

 Life in this small lakeside town is slower-paced compared to other Bay Area cities, so it’s better suited for those looking for a peaceful life in a quieter area.
 Worried you’ll miss the hustle and bustle of the city?
-Fear not, San Francisco is only a 2.5-hour drive away, so a weekend getaway to S.F. is quite doable for Clearlake residents.
+Fear not, for Clearlake is only a 2.5-hour drive away from San Francisco.

 Location: Del Norte County

-Named after its crescent-shaped sandy beach, this affordable Northern California city is located near the far northwest corner of the Golden State.
+Named after its crescent-shaped sandy beach, Crescent City is one of the least expensive places to live in Northern California, located near the far northwest corner of the Golden State.
 After suffering devastating losses from a tsunami in 1964, Crescent City rebuilt itself from scratch—a testament to the resilience of this coastal city’s residents.

-The average commute in Crescent City is 14 minutes, and there are plenty of outdoor areas to explore in this family-friendly affordable town.
-People from all over the state frequent the beaches and hiking trails of Crescent, which also happens to be one of the most affordable coastal cities in California.
+The average commute here is 14 minutes—there are plenty of outdoor areas to explore in this family-friendly and affordable NorCal town.
+People from all over the state frequent the beaches and hiking trails of the inexpensive coastal town of Crescent, so if you want to meet new people here, you know where you need to go.

 Location: Humboldt County

 Eureka is a fabulous place to live if you love the great outdoors.
-This affordable city in Northern California offers a pleasant climate and plenty of forests, beaches, lakes, and rivers to explore (without having to deal with the crowds).
-Eureka is also wonderful for families.
+As one of the best affordable places to live in Northern California, this small town offers a pleasant climate and plenty of forests, beaches, lakes, and rivers to explore (without having to deal with the crowds).
+Not only that but one of the most affordable places to live in Northern California is also wonderful for families.
 The small-town vibe, varied restaurants, boutiques, and architecture will have you sayin' you've found it—your new place in life, that is.

 Not sure if it's the place for you just yet?
 Don't rush, just take a quick weekend trip to Eureka to decide whether this affordable NorCal town is the right fit for you.